space-wizards/docs/src/en/space-station-14/departments/security/proposals/reduced-metagaming.md

 ## Overview

 This proposal contains a list of design changes and features aiming to reduce the impact of metaknowledge in the game.
+While the proposal touches on several different issues the changes proposed affect each other and overlap, which is why they're all compiled here.
+The overarching theme is moving away from rule enforcement to mechanical enforcement, allowing crew players to possess general knowledge about antags but make it harder to apply it in a round without proper reasoning.

 ## Background